Sub-project of Funfix, exposing primitive interfaces and data types that need to be universally available, belonging into a standard library.

 Since in JavaScript any object can be thrown, the standard

-) is not useful as a type in signatures,
+Error class (capital E) is not useful as a type in signatures,

-, but we still need a type
+the needed type being effectively any, but we still need a type

 alias for documentation purposes.

-represents an untyped object that bypasses the
+And since any represents an untyped object that bypasses the

-type system, Funfix is using Object
+type system, Funfix is using Object for TypeScript and mixed

 for Flow to represent such throwables.

-Type enumerating the type classes implemented by Try
+Type enumerating the type classes implemented by Try.

-data constructor for Option represents non-existing
+The None data constructor for Option represents non-existing

 values for any type.